brogli/Kaleidoscope/README.md

 A Kaleidoscope HLSL shader for Unity's custom post process with HDRP.

 There's a demo-assets folder with an example scene.
 Don't forget to Edit>Project Settings>HDRP Settings>Add the effect in the After Post Process section.
+Also you need to add a Volume to your camera and a post-processing>custom>Kaleidoscope Override to that.

 I've tested this with Unity 2019.2.0f3 and HDRP version 7.1.7.